 1) NCCI fine print that matters

-- Integral services such as venous access, routine infusions/injections, pulse oximetry, and anesthesia provided by the surgeon/QHP are not separately reportable with an endoscopy.
+- Integral services not separately reported such as venous access, routine infusions/injections, pulse oximetry, and anesthesia provided by the surgeon/QHP are not separately reportable with an endoscopy.
+Clean these off the claim to prevent automatic denials.

 2) LCD reality (medical necessity)